 Apart from the obvious benefits of fraud prevention, order review measures build customer trust and increase your leverage in chargeback cases — ultimately reducing your overall chargeback expenses.
 And the more you grow, the more important these measures and the system you use to track them become.

 You may already be using or have heard of some of these order review measures before; many come built-in with the processing services MSPs provide, but it’s important to know why and which parameters you have in place to both make better decisions for your business and to be able to defend yourself when chargebacks occur.
 Documentation and proof of process are the keys to winning cases.

 The most common order review checks include the CVV or Card Verification Value, IP address restrictions, flags for high order values based on previous customer transactions, and a tool called the Address Verification Service or AVS.

-AVS, or address verification service, is a fraud prevention measure that compares the billing address used in a transaction to the address the cardholder’s bank has on file.
+Address verification service (AVS) is a fraud prevention measure that compares the billing address used in a transaction to the address the cardholder’s bank has on file.

 During the checkout process, the customer is required to fill out a billing address.
 Once a customer submits their transaction for authorization, your online payment gateway cross-checks that address with the address the credit card issuer (MasterCard, Visa, etc.) has on file.

 Then the issuing bank delivers a response code that either details a full match, partial match, negative match, no match, retry, unavailable, or international card.